dstnbrkr/componentkit/_docs/datasource-overview.md

 ### Automatic reuse

-Who hasn't had bugs with cell reuse ?
+Who hasn't had bugs with cell reuse?
 In ComponentKit, the declarative nature of a Component makes it so you don't have to worry about reuse anymore!
 [This article in objc.io](http://www.objc.io/issue-22/facebook.html) explains in great detail how we achieve **automatic reuse and reconfiguration** with ComponentKit.

 ### Scroll performance

 **ComponentKit addresses common scroll performance issues holistically**.
-Putting cells on screen is usually very performance sensitive, cells are dequeued while scrolling is  happening so any frame drop will be immediately visible.
+Putting cells on screen is usually very performance sensitive.
+Cells are dequeued during scrolling, so any frame drop will be immediately visible.

 Automatic and optimized reuse is already great for performance.
 But also, because generating a component and laying it out is just a **succession of pure functions working with immutable data** this operation can be very **easily moved to the background**.